zkoss/zkessentials-book/shadow_components/reuse_components_with_template.md

-# Reuse Components with a Template
+# Reusing Components with a Template
 In ZK 8, `<template>` is our recommended form to reuse a view pattern composed by a group of components.
 Putting components into `<template>` can make them reusable easily by `<apply>`.
 It usually involves 2 steps:
 1. Define a template
 2. Apply a template

-## Define a template
+## Defining a template
-Since ZK 8, you can put a `<template>` inside any component.
-Define a template will not create any component until you apply it.
+Through ZK 8, you can put a `<template>` inside any component.
+Defining a template will not create any component until you apply it.
 You can define a template like:

 ```xml
 <div>